zama-ai/concrete/docs/user/howto/DEBUG_SUPPORT_SUBMIT_ISSUES.md

 # Debugging / Support / Submitting Issues

-First, let's not forget that this version of **Concrete** is a beta product, meaning that it is not completely polished, contains several bugs (would they be known or unknown at this time).
+First, let's not forget that this version of **Concrete** is a first version of the product, meaning that it is not completely finished, contains several bugs (would they be known or unknown at this time), and will improve over time with the feedback from early users.
 Also, let's not forget that FHE is a highly hot topic, and notably, that it cannot be considered as a solved problem.

 Anyway, let's list some ways to debug your problems here.
 If nothing seems conclusive, you can still report the issue, as explained in a later section of this page.